Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 A cart can carry volume.

-A loader can dump a pile.
+A loader can move bulk material.

-That is why the wheelbarrow still matters.
+That is where the wheelbarrow still matters.

 The machine handles the distance.